fluencelabs/tendermint-demo/tmdemoapp/docs/README.md

 Note that described merkelized structure is just for demo purposes and not self-balanced, it remains efficient only until it the user transactions keep it relatively balanced.
 Something like [Patricia tree](https://github.com/ethereum/wiki/wiki/Patricia-Tree) should be more appropriate to achieve self-balancing.

 ## Incorrect behavior of the cluster nodes
-As any viable distributed system, this Application is designed to handle some incorrect or even malicious behavior of the cluster nodes.
+As any viable distributed system, this Application is designed to handle incorrect or even malicious behavior of the cluster nodes.
 To avoid the over-complication the following statements considered:
 * The client-side Proxy is correct.
 * The Judge is correct.
-This might look as a serious limitation but using some highly trusted source like Ethereum smart contract as the Judge in the production scenario might be a valid solution.
-This App implements the Judge as very simple program just for demo purposes.
+This might look as a serious limitation *but using some highly trusted source like Ethereum smart contract as the Judge in the production scenario might be a valid solution.* This App implements the Judge as a very simple program just for demo purposes.
-* The nodes' public keys are known to all cluster participants and the set of nodes in the cluster is immutable.
+* The nodes' public keys are known to all cluster participants.
+* The set of nodes in the cluster is immutable.
 A mutable node set might be handled too, but this is out of scope of this demo Application.
-* At least one cluster node is correct (both the node's TM Core and the State machine are correct).
-If the cluster size if large enough (20 and more nodes), the probability of such condition might be very high.
+* At least one cluster node is correct (both the node's TM Core and the State machine are correct). *If the cluster size if large enough (20 and more nodes), the probability of such condition might be very high.*
 * The correct nodes can communicate with the client and the Judge.
 * It is needless to consider situations when some nodes are partly correct (correct TM Core and incorrect State machine or vice versa).

 ### A. Incorrect behavior cases which the client can detect and handle
 1. The node is not available or RPC request to the node is timed out.
 In this case the Proxy just retries request to other node, its possible that the rest of nodes is enough to have a quorum and keep the App alive.
-2. The TM Core blockchain RPCs (`block`, `blockchain`) return response with inconsistent information: incorrect block hashes, incorrect vote signatures or signatures that are not matched with known public keys.
-In this case the Proxy treats node as incorrect (possibly Byzantine) and retries request to other node.
+2. The TM Core blockchain RPCs (`block`, `blockchain`) return response with inconsistent information: falsified transactions in the blocks, incorrect block hashes, incorrect vote signatures or signatures that are not matched with known public keys.
+In this case the Proxy treats the node as incorrect (possibly Byzantine) and retries request to other node.
 3. The TM Core ABCI Query returns wrong result/proof combination (inconsistent with the target height's `app_hash`).
-Like Case 2, in this case the Proxy treats node as incorrect (possibly Byzantine) and retries request to other node.
+Like Case 2, in this case the Proxy treats the node as incorrect (possibly Byzantine) and retries request to other node.
 4. The TM Core blockchain RPCs return stale data.
 The Proxy expects some maximum time between the blocks, so observing the larger time since the latest block is the reason to retry the request to other node.
-Note that the current node is not Byzantine for sure because it might experience connection problems with the rest of the cluster.
+Note that the current node cannot be considered Byzantine for sure because it might experience connection problems with the rest of the cluster.

 ### B. Incorrect behavior cases which the client can detect, but cannot handle
-After detecting those cases the Proxy is sure that the liveness propery is violated.
+After detecting those cases the Proxy is sure that the cluster **liveness** is violated.
+An external interference is required to restore it.
 1. The Proxy retried the request for cases A1-A4 for all cluster nodes and they all are failed.
 2. The cluster cannot commit `height+1`-th block while the Proxy waits for it to have `height`-th block verifiable.
 This is actually a subcase of the previous case, but it appears if the cluster recently committed `height`-th block during `put` or `run` processing.
 The failure to progress in this case probably means that the nodes have different `app_hash`-es for `height`-th block, so this is likely an evidence of the **dispute** in the cluster.
-The Proxy cannot resolve this case itself (simply because it's emphasized that the *entire* cluster cannot commit the required block, so no more nodes to request are left).

 ### C. Dispute cases
 Dispute cases in general cannot be detected by the client, because the client is normally satisfied by the first successful response while retrying response to the cluster nodes.
-The external Judge should be available to the correct nodes to prevent such situations.
+The external Judge is available to the correct nodes in order to prevent such situations (instead of multicasting the client requests to all cluster nodes and comparing the responses).

-Another, even more important, reason is that the dispute case might violate the cluster safety!
+Another, even more important, reason is that the dispute case might violate the cluster **safety**!
 When there is a *Byzantine quorum*, Byzantine nodes might provide to the client as wrong responses as they want, but the client keeps trusting the cluster because no Cases B and even Cases A evidence is observed.
 So the external Judge should also be able to replay the computations that caused the dispute.

 ### Dispute case C1: some nodes honest, some not, no quorum
 When the last block is `height`-th and there is no quorum (neither honest nor Byzantine) for `height+1`-th block's voting, liveness is violated and new blocks cannot be formed.
 Such situation might happen if the cluster cannot reach an agreement about next block.
-Even if TM Core works as expected, different Apps on different nodes might provide to local TM's different app hashes for `height`-th block.
+Even if TM Core works as expected, different State machines on different nodes might provide to local TM Coress different app hashes for `height`-th block.
+As already said, Case B2 is usually an aftermath of this case.

 To simulate `app_hash` disputes in 4-node cluster the App uses special key `wrong`.
 Every node's App (indexed 1 to 4 which corresponds to their ports `46158`, `46258`, `46358`, `46458`) interprets any occurrence of its own index in `wrong` value as the flag to provide *wrong* `app_hash` to TM Core.
-This convention works well to illustrate Dispute case 1.
+This convention works well to illustrate Dispute case C1.
 First, let's try using `fastput`, an unchecked alternative to `put` (it does not wait for the next block with the current block's `app_hash`) to submit new `wrong` value:
 ```bash
 > python query.py localhost:46157 fastput -v wrong=34
 HEIGHT: 3